Rome May 1, 2025

 What’s going on in Rome on May 1

 Labor Day is a widely celebrated public holiday in Rome.
-This year, May 1st falls on a Wednesday, providing the opportunity for convenient consecutive days off.
-Traditionally, the prominent event in Rome on this day is the trade union concert held at the Circus Maximus, which will also be televised.
+This year, May 1st falls on a Thursday, providing the opportunity for convenient consecutive days off.
+Traditionally, the prominent event in Rome on this day is the trade union concert held at Piazza San Giovanni, which will also be televised.

 It is crucial to note that several museums in Rome, including the Capitoline Museums, Trajan’s Markets, and the Vatican Museums, are closed on May 1st.
 Consequently, one may wonder what activities and plans the Romans have for this day in Rome.